-Pantanal Partnership seeks to use sustainable technology and community-oriented design as a medium to improve quality of life for residents of the Pantanal, expand research and environmental stewardship in the Pantanal region of Brazil, and equip our members with technical skills and experience engaging with different cultures.
+Pantanal Partnership seeks to use sustainable technology and community-oriented design as a medium to improve the quality of life for residents of the Pantanal, expand research and environmental stewardship in the Pantanal region of Brazil, and equip our members with technical skills and experience engaging with different cultures.

 The purpose of this student organization is to push our creative skills to the limit and revolutionize the music industry and the way music is created.
 We have two main objectives: to invent, fabricate, and perform experimental and conventional musical instruments.
 We intend to design several experimental instruments each term and perform throughout the university.

 The University of Michigan Solar Car Team is an entirely student-run organization that designs and builds solar electric vehicles.
 The team races both nationally and internationally.
 Since its establishment in 1989, the team has built 14 vehicles, won the American Solar Car Challenge nine times, and placed third in the World Solar Challenge five times.